-bipolar plate.155 The anode catalyst is typically an oxide composed of a mix of either lanthanum, strontium, cobalt and iron, or of lanthanum, strontium and manganese.
-Lanthanum and strontium supply constraints are currently low to medium,156 and long-term lanthanum constraints are not expected.157 No current or future limitations are expected for manganese.158 Yttrium faces low to medium constraints;159 despite that, it is considered a critical mineral because its ores are geographically concentrated and it is difficult to recycle.160
+The fourth electrolyzer type is the solid oxide variety, which uses nickel-based cathode catalysts and gas diffusion layers, yttria-stabilized zirconia as the solid oxide, and cobalt-coated stainless steel as the bipolar plate.156 The anode catalyst is typically an oxide composed of a mix of either lanthanum, strontium, cobalt and iron, or of lanthanum, strontium and manganese.
+Lanthanum and strontium supply constraints are currently low to medium,157 and long-term lanthanum constraints are not expected.158 No current or future limitations are expected for manganese.159 Yttrium faces low to medium constraints;160 despite that, it is considered a critical mineral because its ores are geographically concentrated and it is difficult to recycle.161

 In short, each electrolyzer type involves different material availability concerns, but such concerns are likely less relevant for alkaline, anion-exchange membrane than for proton-exchange membrane (because of platinum and iridium requirements) and solid oxide electrolyzers (because of yttrium requirements).
 It is important to note that these assessments are based on projections that vary in geographical scope, evaluated end uses and assumed material intensity for these end uses.
 Actual material demand could therefore increase if unexpected uses arise, or decrease if technological improvements or societal changes reduce how much material is needed for each use.
 For instance, much more intensive investments in energy efficiency could reduce electricity demand, including for hydrogen, well below projections.
-While beyond the scope of the present report, we note that significant reduction in environmental justice impacts is possible relative to present estimates if an overall design of the energy transition is more centered on efficiency, affordability, and community needs.161
+While beyond the scope of the present report, we note that significant reduction in environmental justice impacts is pos-